bluzeey/frontendeval-solutions/README.md

 # frontendeval-solutions

+Frontendeval is a website is created by two senior software engineers Mike Chen and Alexander .
-This is an open-source repository for frontendeval solutions.
-Check out the solutions to different challenges
+This is an open-source repository which contains solutions of the various challenges on the website.
+By creating this repository , I hope it helps fellow junior web developers while preparing for their jobs.